 The majority of policy-makers are elected to parliament for different reasons other than their legislative capacity.
 This lack of technical capacity is particularly concerning when it comes to regulating technology and human rights – a relatively new policy area in the country.
 Therefore, capacity building and awareness-raising became a critical advocacy approach to achieving comprehensive data protection legislation.

 While privacy is as old as creation, the low level of data privacy consciousness in the digital era among the public is glaring.
 Citizens are not aware of the social contract between them, the state and tech companies, creating a lot of power imbalance and subsequent abuse of the right to privacy.
 Research exposing the effects of unregulated data-intensive systems on citizens’ privacy and subsequent media campaigns greatly contributed to raising privacy awareness among the public.
 The change in public attitude and perception about data privacy culminated in demanding accountability from both state and non-state data collectors and processors.

 Working with the national human rights institution

-The Uganda Human Rights Commission is a constitutional body mandated to, among other roles, monitor the government’s compliance with international treaty and convention obligations on human rights and recommend to parliament effective measures to promote human rights.
+The Uganda Human Rights Commission is a constitutional body mandated to, among other roles, monitor the government’s compliance with the international treaty and convention obligations on human rights and recommend to Parliament effective measures to promote human rights.
 We engaged the commission through sharing our research findings and recommendations and constantly raising the need to monitor and provide recommendations for safeguarding the right to privacy in the digital age.
-The commission is important because recommendations made in its annual report are debated and implemented by policy makers.
+The commission is important because recommendations made in its annual report are debated and implemented by policy-makers.

 We spearheaded the formation of the privacy coalition with the aim of having a strong and unified voice.
 The coalition comprises civil society actors working on different thematic areas including health care, media freedom, freedom of association and assembly, education and migration, among others.